AlexSD92/SalesBase/README.md

     - Use cd followed by the directory name to change directories.
     - use mkdir followed by a new directory name to create a new directory.
 6. Enter 'git clone https://github.com/AlexSD92/SalesBase.git'.
-7. The repository will be cloned in to your chosen directory.
+7. The repository will be cloned into your chosen directory.

 ## Local Deployment